Exporting food: A step-by-step guide

 The activities your food business conducts in relation to the food(s) being exported will determine what your PCP covers.
 If you are only a licenced exporter, and you are buying food from registered or licenced parties, you would be responsible for documenting how the food you are exporting is safe (verifying supplier is licensed/registered and has controls, etc.) and meets the requirements of the foreign country.
 The PCP documents how your business maintains records and documents, and can include the certification controls, recall and any notification procedures you have in place.

-A PCP covers the same content as a Quality Management Program (QMP), a Food Safety Enhancement Program (FSEP), Hazard Analysis and Critical Control Point (HACCP) Systems or an Export Certification Control Plan (ECCP), for example.
+A PCP covers the same content as a Quality Management Program (QMP), a Food Safety Enhancement Program (FSEP), Hazard Analysis and Critical Control Point (HACCP) Systems or an Export Certification Control Program (ECCP) plan, for example.
 For more information, see Safe Food Production Systems.

 The export controls should identify all the measures you take outside those specifically for the manufacturing, preparing or labelling of the food and geared to export requirements.

 The frequency of inspection varies according to the commodity and type of inspection required – some products must be prepared for export under continuous supervision of an inspector and other countries might require only pre-operational inspection weekly or daily, for example.

 Fees charged for the inspection, grading and/or issuance of an export certificate are listed in the Canadian Food Inspection Agency Fees Notice.

 You must keep information on the distribution of the food you exported.
 It is important to maintain these records.